Meet our trainer – Rachael Wilschefski

 Off the clock

 In between marking assessments and training students, Wilschefski loves to kick back and relax; splitting her spare time between her yoga mat and a great book.
-Although, Wilschefski is happiest of all when spending time with family, friends and her beloved Tupperware catalogue…
+Although, Wilschefski is happiest of all when spending time with family and friends.

 Wilschefski’s tips for success in the real estate industry